basilkar/notespace/README.md

 (2) input a scale, output its chords
 (3) input a melody, output a harmonization (hard)
 (4) input keys X, Y and an n, output n keys on a tonnetz/circle-of-fifths/... geodesic of X & Y
+(5) input a chord progression, output its negative (in the sense of Ernst Levy)